Generic Drug FAQs

 6. Does every brand name drug have a generic drug?

-No. New drugs are developed under patent protection, and most drug patents are protected for 20 years after FDA filing.
+Not at first.
+New drugs are developed under patent protection, and most drug patents are protected for 20 years after FDA filing.
 However, it may take many years to research and get the brand name drug to market.
 When the patent gets closer to expiration, other drug companies apply to the FDA for approval to start selling the generic version of the drug.

 A generic drug can be "tentatively approved" by the FDA prior to patent expiration for the brand product.
 Multiple companies can manufacture and sell generic versions of the brand name product.
 However, some drugs may never have a generic because manufacturers may deem these products unprofitable or too difficult to manufacture.